 When you bank online with Prospera, you're protected by our global security network and by advanced security technology.Take a look at our security videos

-We take many precautions to protect the online banking environment and ensure your information is safe.
-Prospera.ca offers you the best security currently available in a commercial environment so that your personal and financial information is protected while in transit between your computer and our server.
+We take many precautions to protect the online banking environment and your information is safe.
+Prospera.ca offers you reasonable security so that your personal and financial information is protected while in transit between your computer and our server.
 This is done through the use of industry standard security techniques such as encryption.
-Encryption ensures that information cannot be read in transit or changed by scrambling the data using a complex mathematical formula.
+Encryption increases the chances that information cannot be read in transit or changed by scrambling the data using a complex mathematical formula.

 Your accounts can only be accessed by providing the correct debit card number and password.
 To help you protect your information, your online banking session will end automatically if there has been no activity for 20 minutes.

-Access to our databases is strictly managed and systems are in place to ensure security is not breached, including the physical security of our computer hardware and communications.
+Access to our databases is strictly managed and systems are in place to increase the chances that security is not breached, including the physical security of our computer hardware and communications.